XRPLF/xrpl-dev-portal/content/concept-partial-payments.md

 # Partial Payments

-In the default case, the `Amount` field of a [Payment transaction][] in the Ripple Consensus Ledger specifies the exact amount to deliver, after charging for exchange rates and [transfer fees](concept-transfer-fees.html).
+In the default case, the `Amount` field of a [Payment transaction][] in the XRP Ledger specifies the exact amount to deliver, after charging for exchange rates and [transfer fees](concept-transfer-fees.html).
 The "Partial Payment" flag ([**tfPartialPayment**](reference-transaction-format.html#payment-flags)) allows a payment to succeed by reducing the amount received instead of increasing the amount sent.
 Partial payments are useful for [returning payments](tutorial-gateway-guide.html#bouncing-payments) without incurring additional costs to oneself.

 The amount of XRP used for the [transaction cost](concept-transaction-cost.html) is always deducted from the sender’s account, regardless of the type of transaction.

-Partial payments can be used to exploit naive integrations with the Ripple Consensus Ledger to steal money from exchanges and gateways.
+Partial payments can be used to exploit naive integrations with the XRP Ledger to steal money from exchanges and gateways.
 The [Partial Payments Exploit](#partial-payments-exploit) section of this document describes how this exploit works and how you can avoid it.

 ## Semantics